Chapter 16 Heatmap

 Now we can view the plot.

 From this, we can see that there is a small amount of clustering caused by the differences between the Korean and Western diet.
-Other factors that we do not know about the samples must also come into play.
+Other factors that we do not know about the samples must also be casuing an effect.
 This is normal as we cannot account for everything but it is good to try to account for as much as possible.